WUSTL-Biol4220/home/getting_started.md

 - Install the WUSTL virtual private network (VPN) software
 - Install the secure shell (SSH) client (for Windows users)
 - Connect to the WUSTL VPN
-- Connect to the Biol 4220 virtual machine (VM) using SSH
+- Connect to your Biol 4220 virtual machine (VM)
-- Connect to the WUSTL cluster hosted by Research Infrastructure Services (RIS)
+- Connect to the WUSTL cluster
 - Create a GitHub Classroom account
 - Accept your lab assignment on GitHub Classroom
 - Complete your lab assignment on your VM